jsaur/lova/README.md

 7. Switch to borrower account, and click "borrow".
 This withdraws the loan amount from the contract and into your balance.
 8. As borrower submit your first repayment by clicking "repay".
 This is hard-coded to repay $2.50
 9. Click it a second time to fully repay the loan
-10. Switch to the lender accound and click burn and withdraw - with will burn all your outstanding shares, and send you the cUSD balance.
+10. Switch to the lender account and click burn and withdraw - with will burn all your outstanding shares, and send you the cUSD balance.

 ## Truffle